 Somewhere for victims and survivors to meet and talk

-Each Friday morning from 10.00 am to 12.00 noon, victims and survivors can get together in a safe place, to discuss issues and ease tensions and anxieties over a cup of tea or coffee.
-A trained WAVE Trauma Centre counsellor will be on hand, to offer extra help and support.
+OFMDFM have established two drop in centres for HIA victims and survivors, one in Belfast and one in Derry / Londonderry, where HIA victims and survivors can get together every Friday between 10.00am and 12.00 noon, to discuss issues and ease tensions and anxieties over a cup of tea or coffee.
+A trained counsellor is on hand at both locations, to offer extra help and support if required.

-The Derry/Londonderry meeting place is at:Wave Trauma Centre
+The Derry/Londonderry drop-in centre is provided by WAVE and is located at:Wave Trauma Centre

 23a Bishop Street